-Our SEND offer at Batchwood School
+Our SEND (Special Educational Needs and Disabilities) offer at Batchwood School

 Welcome to our SEND pages, providing information on the support we provide for students who have Special Educational Needs or Disabilities.
 We hope you will enjoy reading about the variety of ways in which Batchwood School is able to support students with additional needs to reach their full potential.